glitchnsec/glitchnsec.github.io/_posts/2022-02-13-distributing-netsupport-manager-remote-access-tool-via-hijacked-github-repository-wiki.md

 Given the scenario, I opted to use [Mandiant's Redline](https://www.fireeye.com/services/freeware/redline.html) for the preliminary host investigation.
 Copy Redline to flash disk and install on the victim machine offline.
 Then select type of artifacts to be gathered and execute.

 Redline has a TimeLine feature and we have a date `Nov 11.
-2021` so let's see what artifacts were created around 2pm (according to Windows Defender's report.)
+2021` so let's see what artifacts were created around 4pm EST (according to Windows Defender's report.)

 ![redline timeline 1](/assets/images/redline_p1.png)